Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Discussion

 \section{Discussion}

-The method presented in this work was developed as a robust, automatic, and continuous energy calibration for networked NaI(Tl) detectors operating in unattended, real-world scenarios.
-It relies on a physically-motivated, multi-parameter calibration model rather than a simple empirical function.
-The results demonstrate that this goal has been mostly achieved.
-Particularly, the results from a deployment in the field, described in Section~\ref{sec:field_performance}, show that the method decouples changes in environmental gamma-ray flux, i.e., during rain events, from the temperature-induced instrumental drift.
-The gain parameter in Figure~\ref{fig:chicago_all} tracked the ambient temperature without being affected by the rain events and the K-40 peak position remained stable to within $\pm 0.25\%$.
-Furthermore, testing in an environmental chamber described in Section~\ref{sec:env_chamber}, using data only above 380\,keV, shows that the model correctly extrapolated far outside the fit range, maintaining the 122\,keV Co-57 peak to within 1\% over a $75^\circ$C temperature swing in Figure~\ref{fig:temp}.
+The calibration method presented in this work relies on a physically-motivated, multi-parameter model rather than a simple empirical function.
+It provides a robust, automatic, and continuous energy calibration for NaI(Tl) detectors operating in unattended, real-world scenarios.
+In particular, results from the field deployment, described in Section~\ref{sec:field_performance}, show that the method effectively decouples changes in environmental gamma-ray flux, i.e., during rain events, from the temperature-induced instrumental drift.
+During this deployment, the gain parameter (see Figure~\ref{fig:chicago_all}) tracked the ambient temperature without being affected by the rain events, and the K-40 1460 keV peak position remained stable to within $\pm 0.25\%$.
+Furthermore, testing in an environmental chamber (see Section~\ref{sec:env_chamber}), shows that the model, fitted above 380\,keV, correctly extrapolates at low energies far below the fitting range, maintaining the Co-57 122\,keV peak to within 1\% over a $75^\circ$C temperature swing (see Figure~\ref{fig:temp}).
 While the offset was fixed in this test, aiding the model to remain stable at low energies, the field deployment did not make that assumption, and still resulted in a tightly constrained offset in the $\pm\,1$\,keV range.
 Furthermore, the full initialization routine, with limited constraints on the parameters, reliably found a reasonable solution for all 2553 spectra in that test, further illustrating the robustness of the method.
-All these results provide confidence that the calibration is accurate across the entire energy spectrum, from the low-energy region relevant for many illicit sources to the high-energy NORM lines and that the method is sufficiently flexible to work in diverse environments.
+All these results provide confidence that the calibration is accurate across the entire energy spectrum, from the low-energy region relevant for many illicit sources to the high-energy NORM lines, and that the method is sufficiently flexible to work in diverse environments.